Should Investors Be Scooping Up the Ecolab Stock Dip?

 Ecolab is estimated to grow revenues by 12.1%, and earnings by 11.1% for 2022, and is also expected to increase revenues by another 5.1%, and earnings by 17.5% for 2023.
 Plus, the company has a dividend yield of 1.17%, with a forward dividend of $2.04.

 However, Ecolab stock trades rich at a forward price-earnings ratio of 33.33, and a price-sales ratio of 3.83.
 The water treatment name also offers no long-term stability in its balance sheet, given it holds $9.1 billion in total debt.
-In other words, this makes the stock too large of a risk for fundamental-based investors.7 Metaverse Stocks That May Go Out of This World
+In other words, this makes the stock too large of a risk for fundamental-based investors.7 E-Commerce Stocks That Aren’t Tangled in the Supply Chain

 .